isomerpages/isomerpages-govtech/pages/digital-government-journey/sustainability.md

 **Sustainable Digital Value Chain** - We consider the environmental impact of our products and services, from the point of creation to its end-of-life.

-**Green Government hosting** - We centrally provide greener data centre and cloud hosting options that serve the whole-of-government’s  consolidated needs more efficiently.
+**Green Government Hosting** - We centrally provide greener data centre and cloud hosting options that serve the whole-of-government’s  consolidated needs more efficiently.
 All our data centres are Green Mark Platinum certified.

 ### Sustainability Framework and Strategy at a Glance